 Optional June 7 early arrival to get settled in and help with Orting Farmers Market.
 Evening campfire with other apprentices and staff.

-Optional June 9 complimentary participation in the Sustainable Home & Gardens – Living on an Acre workshop which is a great orientation to the conservation philosophy of Blue Skye Farm, home base of Wolf Camp and the Conservation College.
+June 15 complimentary participation in the Sustainable Home & Gardens – Living on an Acre workshop which is a great orientation to the conservation philosophy of Blue Skye Farm, home base of Wolf Camp and the Conservation College.

-Optional June 10-14 mentoring through Wolf Journey field exercises, with room and board also provided in exchange for 2 hours/day of work trade getting ready for summer camps and helping farm interns, a chance to gain sustainable agricultural training.
+June 17-20 mentoring through Wolf Journey field exercises, with room and board also provided in exchange for 2 hours/day of work trade getting ready for summer camps and helping farm interns, a chance to gain sustainable agricultural training.

 June 21 Training Options: Morning CPR-AED required if not currently certified, optional afternoon Hunter Education if initial online course completed by this date, or complimentary flintknapping instruction if not doing one or the other training today, plus optional Orting Farmer’s Market with farm interns, and evening solstice campfire with all staff.

-June 29: Wolf Journey journaling of lessons learned on Backcountry Leadership expedition, and prepare for the following week.
+June 22: Wolf Journey journaling of lessons learned on Friday, and prepare for the following week.

-July 6: Wolf Journey journaling of lessons learned at Teaching Nature camp, and prepare for the following week.
+July 6: Wolf Journey journaling of lessons learned at Teaching Nature II, and prepare for the following week.

 July 7-12: Sunday Lunch Meeting 12-1.
 Pack for the week from 1-2 and travel to course location from 2-3.
 Help set up camp from 3-4 and greet participants from 4-5.
 Dinner from 5:00-6:00 then start of then start the Wilderness Survival Training & Trek.
 Attend week-in-review meeting on Friday evening.